- 1 package (1/4 ounce) active dry yeast

 - 2 teaspoons salt

 - 1/2 cup baking soda

-- Kosher salt, sesame seeds, poppy seeds or grated Parmesan cheese
+- Optional toppings: kosher salt, sesame seeds, poppy seeds and grated Parmesan cheese

-- In a large bowl, dissolve yeast in warm water.
-Add the sugar, salt and 2 cups flour; beat until smooth.
+- Dissolve yeast in warm water.
+In a large bowl, combine sugar, salt, yeast mixture and 2 cups flour; beat on medium speed until smooth.
 Stir in enough remaining flour to form a stiff dough.

-- Turn onto a floured surface; knead until smooth and elastic, about 5 minutes.
-Place in a greased bowl, turning once to grease top.
-Cover and let rise in a warm place until doubled, about 1 hour.
+- Turn dough onto a floured surface; knead until smooth and elastic, about 5 minutes.
+Place in a greased bowl, turning once to grease the top.
+Cover with plastic wrap; let rise in a warm place until doubled, about 1 hour.

-- Punch dough down; divide into 12 portions.
-Roll each into an 18-in. rope; twist into a pretzel shape.
+- Punch down dough; divide and shape into 12 balls.
+Roll each into an 18-in. rope; shape into a pretzel.

-- In a large saucepan, bring water and baking soda to a boil.
-Place pretzels into boiling water, one at a time, for 30 seconds.
-Remove with a slotted spoon; drain on paper towels.
+- Preheat oven to 425°.
+Place water and baking soda in a large saucepan; bring to a boil.
+Place pretzels, one at a time, in boiling water for 30 seconds.
+Remove; drain on paper towels.

 - Place on greased baking sheets.
 Brush with egg; top as desired.
 Bake until golden brown, 12-14 minutes.
 Remove from pans to wire racks; serve warm.
 Yield: 1 dozen.

 "Wonderful.
 However I was terrible at making the Pretzel shape.
 So instead I called them Christmas wreaths.
 I could get away with that considering the season!!!
 On a few I added garlic and Parm cheese.
 On a few others I added cinnamon and sugar!!!"